-Mr. Cochlin served as international trade councel for nearly a decade in the Government of Canada’s Department of Foreign Affairs and International Trade, where he provided strategic advice to government officials on trade and investment treaty and policy issues.
-Mr. Cochlin has briefed and argued numerous trade disputes at the WTO and under the NAFTA, including before WTO panels and the Appellate Body (softwood lumber, dairy products, upland cotton, regional aircraft), and has appeared before numerous other ad hoc trade tribunals.
-He also served as Lead Counsel in FTA negotiations, and as a Trade Policy analyst developing policy and negotiating positions on antidumping and countervailing duty rules for the WTO Doha Round of trade negotiations.
+Mr. Cochlin served as international trade counsel for nearly a decade in the Government of Canada’s Department of Foreign Affairs and International Trade, where he provided strategic advice to government officials on trade and investment treaty and policy issues.
+Mr. Cochlin has briefed and argued numerous trade disputes at the WTO and under the NAFTA, including before WTO panels and the Appellate Body (e.g. softwood lumber, dairy products, upland cotton, regional aircraft), and has appeared before numerous other ad hoc trade tribunals.
+He also served as lead counsel in FTA negotiations, and as a Trade Policy analyst at the Government of Canada’s Department of Finance developing policy and negotiating positions on antidumping and countervailing duty rules for the WTO Doha Round of trade negotiations.

 Mr. Cochlin is the recipient of the Government of Canada’s Head of the Public Service Award as well as several awards for trade service relating to his work advising on and litigating trade disputes.

-- Recommended by Chambers Global: The Guide to the World’s Leading Lawyers for Business 2009-2016 as a leading lawyer in the area of International Trade Law
+- Recommended by Chambers Global: The Guide to the World’s Leading Lawyers for Business and Chambers Canada as a leading lawyer in the area of International Trade Law

-- Identified by LEXPERT as a Leading International Trade Lawyer in Canada, 2013-2016
+- Identified by LEXPERT as a Leading International Trade Lawyer in Canada

-- Recognized as a leader in trade and customs law by Who’s Who Legal, The International Who’s Who of Business Lawyers, 2014-2015
+- Recognized as a leader in trade and customs law by Who’s Who Legal, The International Who’s Who of Business Lawyers

-- Recognized by the Euromoney Guide to the World’s Leading International Trade Lawyers as a Leading International Trade Lawyer in Canada
+- Recognized by Expert Guides, the World’s Leading Lawyers Chosen by Their Peers, as a Leading International Trade Lawyer in Canada

-- Co-Lecturer, International Trade & Investment Law, Professional LLM in International Business Law, Osgoode Hall Law School (Professional Development), Toronto
+- Co-Lecturer (Winter 2016 Term), International Trade & Investment Law, Professional LLM in International Business Law, Osgoode Hall Law School (Professional Development), Toronto

 - Member, Canadian Council on International Law, Executive Committee